urda/nistbeacon/README.rst

 Beacon Value
 ============

-The :python:`NistRandomnessBeaconValue` objects act as basic python objects.
+The `NistRandomnessBeaconValue` objects act as basic python objects.
 As one would expect, there are a number of properties and methods available on it.